Are you being naughty or nice?

 Remember why you celebrate your holidays.
 Think about how you would explain their importance to a child.
 Follow those words carefully even in crowds of bustling shoppers or at 4 a.m. in line on Black Friday.
 Make the greatest gifts you give this year be to the people you don't know and may not ever see again.
 Carry the gifts you receive forward and know that the warmth and caring of the holidays doesn't come with a receipt, a commercial, or a sales flyer.
 It's time to let your heart grow three sizes.

-Some readers will recognize this post from last year but based on the current climate and state of our interactions with others I thought it would be worth a reminder.
+Some readers will recognize this post from the last two years but based on the current climate and state of our interactions with others I thought it would be worth a reminder.
 If we allow interactions with others to negatively impact our emotional well being our productivity suffers along with ourselves.
 Avoid adding more stress to an already stressful time of year by staying on task, being patient, and being productive.